 Credit risk in respect of exposures on corporate and micro and small and medium enterprises (MSME) is measured and managed at individual transaction level as well as portfolio level.
 In the case of schematic SME exposures, the credit risk is measured and managed at the portfolio level, as the products are scorecard driven.
-Credit rating tools are an integral part of risk-assessment of the corporate borrowers and the Bank has developed different rating models for each segment that has distinct risk characteristics viz.
-Large corporates, MSME, small traders, financial companies, micro-finance institutions, project finance etc.
+Credit rating tools are an integral part of risk-assessment of the corporate borrowers and the Bank has developed different rating models for each segment that has distinct risk characteristics viz. large corporates, MSME, small traders, financial companies, micro-finance institutions, project finance etc.

-The Bank's continuing aggressive foray in retail banking has resulted in a sharp build-up in the retail asset portfolio.
+The Bank's retail asset portfolio has also shown matching growth.
 The key challenge for a healthy retail asset portfolio is to ensure stable risk adjusted earnings stream by maintaining customer defaults within acceptable levels.
 The Bank periodically carries out a comprehensive portfolio level analysis of retail asset portfolio with a risk-return perspective.
 Risk measurement for the retail exposures is done on basis of credit scoring models.
-During the year, the Bank has initiated a project to revamp its existing credit scoring models for retail assets with external support from a reputed international vendor and has initiated designing of application, behavioural and collection scorecards.
+The Bank has initiated a project to revamp its existing credit scoring models for retail assets with external support from a reputed international vendor and has initiated designing of application, behavioural and collection scorecards.